JOB ADVERT FOR SMALL ANIMAL VETERINARY SURGEON

 For the small animal side we have; digital x-ray with dental xray, digital endoscope/rhinoscope, ultrasound, ECG, suction, multiparameter monitors and recently upgraded Idexx lab equipment at all branches alongside an in house microbiology lab run through Southwell.
 We can perform in house orthopaedics including TPLO, have an in house cardiologist and an ophthalmologist plus many other fantastic vets!

 We encourage relevant CPD with a focus on areas of personal improvement and interest.
-We have a standard 5 days of CPD allowance and study for certificates is welcomed and funded.
+We have a standard pro rata 5 days of CPD allowance and study for certificates is welcomed and funded.

-We have returned to booking optional CPD evenings at local pubs with great food to keep you up to date with new products, the days of trying to squeeze in lunch and learns are gone!
+We have optional CPD evenings at local pubs with great food to keep you up to date with new products, the days of trying to squeeze in lunch and learns are gone!

 Generous package based on experience and role can include; house, car, phones, broadband, RCVS registration, society membership and VDS cover.
 We offer 5 weeks holiday plus bank holidays.